 You may want to round up those tactile photos as well, and scan them to create digital files (maybe those old family photos you want to restore, relics from the days when disposable cameras reigned supreme, grade school class photos, etc.).

 If you’re organizing your photos in PicMonkey’s Hub, you can add image files from your computer to Hub supa fast.
 Just hover over Edit, Collage, or Design atop the homepage, then click My Hub.
 Now drag and drop your images, and they’re ready for organizing.
-Once you’ve organized your images into Collections (a Supremium feature), you can add images from your computer to your collections the same way.
+Once you’ve organized your images into Collections, you can add images from your computer to your collections the same way.

 3. Name your images